The following is important travel information and questions that you may have about the retreat.

 Any suggestions for travel before or after the retreat?
 People often enjoy combining the retreat with travel in India.
 Participants have traveled both before and after the retreat in a wide variety of places.
 Some remain in the South, visiting the Kerala coast or the famous and enchanting Kerala “backwaters” and/or various sacred sites in Kerala and Tamil Nadu (both being in the South).
 Others have explored places in the north such as Rishikesh, Jaipur or Varanasi.
 India is a rich in sacred and exotic places.
 The possibilities are endless and very personal.

 Is the retreat suitable for beginners?
-This retreat is suitable for anyone, regardless of age, physical ability or prior experience in yoga and meditation.
-The teaching is primarily guiding each participant back to their own intuitive knowing.
+This retreat is suitable for anyone, regardless of age, physical ability or prior experience in yoga and meditation who is interested in – surrendering old patterns of behavior which have outstayed their welcome, expanding into a wellspring of energy, and reconnecting to the Essence you are.
+The teaching is primarily guiding each participant back to their own intuitive knowing by becoming aware of a flow of freed energy when no longer damped down by physical and emotional toxicity (Ayurvedic treatments are detoxifying; yoga, meditation, and breathwork open the energy center), revealing a vibrationally clear energetic, resonant with the Source of Being and all of life.
 Students come to these retreats for different reasons and with different backgrounds.
 The retreat experience is unique for everyone, allowing them to have the understanding and experience they need at that particular time.

 Will you find a roommate for me if I come by myself?
 Yes.
 Each spacious room has two twin beds, a private bathroom with hot water, a western-style toilet and a shower and a porch.